IRS extensions for tax year 2019 must be filed on or before these deadlines:

 It's not possible to file a post-deadline extension.

 Keep in mind: An extension doesn't give you extra time to pay your taxes — but it will keep you from getting a late filing penalty.
 (You'll still owe interest if you pay after the deadline).

-- Open your return in TurboTax Online.(To do this, sign in to TurboTax and select the Take me to my return button).
+- Open your return in TurboTax Online.(To do this, sign in to TurboTax and select Pick up where you left off).